Chesapeake Stargazing & Astronomy Report

 Where are darker skies near Chesapeake?

-The closest meaningfully darker mapped site is Chesapeake, Virginia, about 24 km south west of Chesapeake, reaching Bortle 6.
+The closest meaningfully darker mapped site is South Mills, North Carolina, about 36 km south of Chesapeake, reaching Bortle 6.

 When is the sky darkest in Chesapeake?